Web-commited/Project-Barebone/README.md

 ### Day 3

 Frontend form to make POST and GET requests to the backend, where it is stored without authentication,Debug components finished.

+### Day 4

+backend jwt& local authentication: successfully implemented: if the hashed password input is the same as in the database, then return a jwt, otherwise nothing.

+Testing purposes will delete later
+{
+"name":"The Doctor",
+"email":"example@mailthing.com",
+"username":"LOGINexample",
+"password":"Password"
+}

+### Day 5

+Protect Controllers with AuthGuard

+### Day 6

+Frontend entry points, should be able to first: register and submit forms to the backend after validation and sanitization, also should use react datepicker to make sure that the user is not under 18 years old.